zabbix-tools/zabbix-module-sockets/README.md

 sockets.tcp6.count[<state>]                 return the number of ipv4 tcp
                                             sockets in the given state

+sockets.udp.count[<state>]                  return the number of udp sockets in
+                                            the given state

+sockets.udp6.count[<state>]                 return the number of ipv6 udp
+                                            sockets in the given state

 sockets.unix.count[<state>]                 returns the number of unix sockets
                                             in the given state